hdattran/hdattran.github.io/_pages/about.md

 My other hobbies include Family Guy, the MCU, and annoying my wife with my shenanigans.

-Please feel free to [reach out to me via email](mailto:thdat285@gmail.com) for access to my publications that are behind paywalls, as well as with feedback and questions, for media and speaking requests, or to hire me.
+Please feel free to reach out to me via email at [thdat285@gmail.com](mailto:thdat285@gmail.com) for access to my publications that are behind paywalls, as well as with feedback and questions, for media and speaking requests, or to hire me.
 I truly love what I do and look forward to hearing from you so that we can find ways to help make the world a better place!